Dr. Judith Pine

 - Linguistic Anthropology

 A minor in Anthropology is also available.

-Students are only eligible to declare an anthropology major if they have successfully completed ANTH 201 and 301 plus one of the following: 210 or 215 or 247.
+Students are eligible to declare an anthropology major once they have successfully completed, with a C- or better, the following core courses: Anth 201 and 301, PLUS one of the following: 210, 215 or 247.